conduitio-labs/conduit-connector-sql-server/docs/qa/test_run_10_31_2022___functional_testing_sql_server.md

 | T3130317 | Transfer data with column names in the camel case (example: {"CiTy":"Paris"}) -> the data is transferred to the SQL Server Destination                                                                                                                     | Passed |                                               |
 | T3130319 | 1\.
 Create the SQL Server source connector -> 2.
 Create the SQL Server destination connector with the same config as the SQL Server source -> 3.
 Start the pipeline -> data to be transmitted endlessly in a circle                                        | Passed |                                               |
 | T3130318 | The user can use the SQL Server Destination connector with the identical config in two (or more) pipelines at one time                                                                                                                                     | Passed |                                               |
-📋 Copy
-Clear
-Buy Me a Coffee at ko-fi.com